 We live in a generation where deleting history is considered more important than creating it.
-Not only does this help in protecting your privacy but it also keep the system clean and healthy.
-Windows stores history of most things, like what documents you use, web sites you visit, images and movies you watch and more.
+Not only does this help in protecting your privacy but it also keeps the system clean and healthy.
+Windows stores the history of most things, like what documents you use, websites you visit, images and movies you watch, and more.
 Anyone can easily check what you have been doing with your computer, raising privacy concerns.
 Having said that, there are also benefits to keeping history.
-For instance you can quickly recover a lost web address you previously visited by searching history.
+For instance, you can quickly recover a lost web address you previously visited by searching history.

 - Google Chrome